 The NerveCenter database is primarily a repository for all the objects found in a NerveCenter behavior model.
 On UNIX systems, the database is stored in a flat file.
-On Windows, the database can be either a Microsoft Access database or a Microsoft SQL Server database.

 The NerveCenter user interfaces provide the user the ability to view and control NerveCenter processes.
 The three primary user interfaces are: